HuangYulinku/HuangYulinku.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Huang Yulin is a doctoral student at Northeastern University.
+His research interests include using machine learning and various time-series signal analysis methods to develop technologies that extract information indicating mental states from electroencephalograms (EEGs) and autonomic nervous system signals such as heart rate and respiration.